 - transcripts from your graduate institution (unofficial transcripts are acceptable);

-- a letter from a member of your dissertation committee attesting to your good progress on your dissertation and anticipated timely graduation (if you have not yet received your PhD);
+- if you have not yet received your PhD, a letter from a member of your department attesting to your good progress in your PhD program and anticipated timely graduation;

-- state certification preferences (please specify the state in which you seek to become a certified teacher).
+- state certification preferences (please specify the state in which you would like to become a certified teacher).

 For more information on the Quintilian Society’s mission, you can read this article by Francis R. Hittinger in our online journal, In Medias Res.